You’ve heard all about the benefits of fermented foods, but just what is fermentation — and why is it so important?

 Depending on what you want to ferment, the recipe may call specifically for salt, starter culture, sugar or whey.

-Tyramine, is natural substance found in aged and fermented foods, is a well-accepted migraine trigger, so be careful if you suffer from migraines.
-(23)
+Tyramine is natural substance found in aged and fermented foods.
+It’s a well-accepted migraine trigger, so be careful if you suffer from migraines.

-- Fermentation is everywhere and been used by humans for thousands of years.
+- Fermentation is everywhere and has been used by humans for thousands of years.

 - What is fermentation good for?
 Fermentation has many health benefits, such as enhancing bioavailability, reducing symptoms of lactose intolerance, and holding anti-inflammatory and anticancer properties.

-- Fermented foods house beneficial bacteria called probiotics that can be found in eating kimchi, kefir, natto, tempeh, kombucha and yogurt.
+- Fermented foods house beneficial bacteria called probiotics that can be found in eating kimchi, kefir, natto, tempeh, kombucha, yogurt and more.

 - Proper preparation of fermented foods can allow you to enjoy and benefit from your tasty fermentation for a very long time.